Juniper/wedge/README.md

-## Wedge: API broker for Handling different data formats and transports
 ### Overview:
 Wedge is a broker written in Go to support execution of APIs over different formats and transports.
 The implementation follows a plugin based model where